nextcloud/documentation/user_manual/webinterface.rst

   enables you to create new files, new folders, or upload files.

 .. note:: You can also drag and drop files from your file manager into the Files Application View to upload them to your instance.
-Currently, the only Web browsers that support drag-and-drop folders are Chrome and Chromium.

 * **Search** field (6): Click on the magnifier in the upper right hand corner of to search for files.